Michael D. Layton, Ph.D.

 Michael is available to speak on community philanthropy, the role of community foundations in the US and internationally, and the development of philanthropy in Mexico and Latin America.

-Michael began his career as the founder and director of the New Kensington Community Development Corporation, in the Philadelphia neighborhood where he was born and raised.
-He pursued his doctorate in order to better understand the history and core values of democracy in America.
-After teaching at Wesleyan and Yale Universities, he founded and directed the Philanthropy and Civil Society Project at the Instituto Tecnológico Autónomo de México (ITAM) in Mexico City, where he developed a groundbreaking research and advocacy program to understand and strengthen philanthropy and civil society.
+Michael began his career as the founder and director of the New Kensington Community Development Corporation in his Philadelphia neighborhood of origin.
+Motivated by a desire to deepen his understanding of democracy’s history and values, he pursued advanced degrees in political science.
+After teaching at Wesleyan and Yale Universities, Michael founded and directed the Philanthropy and Civil Society Project at the Instituto Tecnológico Autónomo de México (ITAM) in Mexico City.
+There, he launched a groundbreaking research and advocacy initiative to study and strengthen philanthropy and civil society.